Chinese Title: 病弱反派饲养指南 (Bìngruò Fǎnpài Sìyǎng Zhǐnán)

 Genres: Romance, Drama, Josei*, Young Adult Fiction

-* Josei is a genre with a target audience of young adult females
+* Josei is a genre with a target audience of young adult females with a less idealized romance

 Available as: Webnovel